 Top 5 Reasons to Switch to Medicinal Coffee:

 - Coffee causes inflammation (more wear and tear and associated symptoms (i.e. pain)).
 Ganoderma lucidum is highly anti-inflammatory in nature and a powerful antioxidant.

 - Coffee is acidic in nature and acid wears the body out.
 Most of our diets are also acidic so our bodies have to work even harder to neutralize acidity; coffee places extra stress on the body (AKA: aging faster).
 Ganoderma lucidum is alkaline, thus neutralizing coffee’s acidic nature and its wear and tear on the body.

-- Ganoderma lucidum has a huge range of health benefits such as immune boosting, detoxifying, and is excellent for treating joint pain.
+- Ganoderma lucidum has a huge range of health benefits such as immune boosting, cancer fighting/preventing, body detoxifying, and is excellent for alleviating arthritic joint pain.
 It has a ton of research to support its high efficacy and safety.

 - Ganoderma lucidum is bitter – it can hide in coffee and tastes great.
 Think of it as a 2 in 1 combo – you get coffee and a healing herb in every cup.

 - Fair trade and organic (USDA certified) – we do our part for humanity and the planet – farmers make a fair wage, and the planet (and our bodies) is spared from toxic agricultural chemicals.

 To become a member and receive wholesale pricing, contact here: